 The Health and Safety Executive (HSE) publishes extra guidance for farmers.
 It explains the steps for farms to conduct a health and safety risk assessment.

-Note: The 'Farmwise Guide' has details on health and safety for farm vehicles and machinery.
+Note: The 'Farmwise Guide' has more specific details on health and safety for farm vehicles and machinery.